Nader-gator/PayMe/README.md

 Finally, I created custom new user and update user forms extending the built in `ModelForm` in the `Admin.py` folder and registered the user model with the site Admin to make the model work in the Admin page.

 Also note that I set `AUTH_USER_MODEL = 'users.User'` in `settings.py`.
-This means throughout the project I will import the user model using from the `settings` module for added security and also making it easier to change the Auth user model if the project ends up using a different user model in the future.
+This means throughout the project when defining relationship to the User model I will import `AUTH_USER_MODEL` from the `settings` module for added security and also making it easier to change the Auth user model if the project ends up using a different user model in the future.
+This was recommended by the Django docs as well.

 #### Logging in and out